Project 2: CS 61A Autocorrected Typing Software cats.zip

 Important: Be sure to use the

-dictionary rather than assuming a particular data format.Make sure your implementation does not mutate the given player input lists.
+matchconstructor when returning amatch.
+The tests will check that you are using thematchdictionary rather than assuming a particular data format.Make sure your implementation does not mutate the given player input lists.
 For the example above, calling

 Before writing any code, unlock the tests to verify your understanding of the question: